danielgarthur/theotokarion-english/docs/README.md

 <p class="ode">Reflecting on the madness of those before the law, I set my hand to shameful deeds, foolishly laying one atop another like walls.
 Wherefore by the divine Spirit, O pure one, grant me understanding.</p>

 <p class="ode">The truly haughty ones have laid a trap for me, O all-hymned one.
 And with the cords of my transgressions they have stretched out snares before my feet.
-O good one, melt them like a spider's web.</p>
+O good one, melt them like a spider’s web.</p>

 #### Kathisma